 - Students with IEP or 504 plans will still have access to an interventionist to meet their accommodations and learning plans.

 Remote learners wanting meals will have to come to their attended school between the school's scheduled breakfast and lunch.

-Remote Learning students are also included in the SSO extension to get free meals through December 31, 2020.
+Remote Learning students are also included in the SSO extension to get free meals through the end of the school year.
 The process for this will be as follows:

 - Remote Learning students wanting school meals must get them from the building at which they would attend.

 - Remote Learning students must follow all school guidelines while in the buildings (masks, social distancing, etc).

 - Remote Learning students will get the options of meals we are offering that day.